rustyeddy/rustyeddy.com/content/about/_index.md

 chance to work with many diverse and interesting companies, projects and people on a wide range of technologies.

-In the years that have passed I have worked on many interesting and challenging projects with some interesting companies and great people.

-However in all this time and array of problems I've been able to solve Computer Networks and Embedded Systems remain my favorite type of projects to work on.
+Even after all of the projects I've been able to work on, Computer Networks and Embedded Systems remain my favorites.

 ## What About Now?

 I still program almost everyday.
-Even though I have held titles such as "_Principal Engineer_", "_Technical Lead_" and "_Senior Systems Programmer_" among others I am most content when I am programming or automating a cloud based project.
+Even though I have held titles such as "_Principal Engineer_", "_Technical Lead_" and "_Senior Systems Programmer_" among others, I am most content when I am programming or automating a cloud based project.

-I feel the most comfortable and alive when I am working on new projects that may not be well defined.
+I feel the most comfortable and excited when I am working on new projects that may not be well defined.
 I thrive on turning complex concepts and good ideas into real world working software.